vasylsidnenko/swift-ai-api/mcp_server/README.md

 See [SCHEMA.md](./SCHEMA.md) for a detailed architecture diagram and request/response flow of the MCP server.
 Below is a summary:

 ## Changelog

+### 2025-05-07
+- Feature: Added `humor` style to `user_quiz` operation for all providers (OpenAI, Claude, Gemini)
+- Enhancement: Improved error handling for API quota exceeded errors (429) with proper status code propagation
+- Enhancement: Enhanced frontend error display with detailed error messages
+- Bugfix: Fixed compatibility issue with 'ai' parameter handling in API requests when 'ai' is used as an object with field 'ai'

 ### 2025-04-27
 - Feature: Added `user_quiz` operation.
 This allows generating a follow-up programming question based on a student's answer and a requested style (expand, pitfall, application, compare).
 See API section for usage and payload details.